uugengiven/GameLauncher/README.md

 * Client checks out user/pass for game [done]
   * Check that hash is correct
-* Client checks in user/pass for game to server
+* Client checks in user/pass for game to server [done]
-* Server checks in all games from client
+* Server checks in all games from client [done]
-* Server prevents client from checking out another game if it's already got one checked out
+* Server prevents client from checking out another game if it's already got one checked out [done]

 ### Interface/UX ###